mahesh-yadav/travel_agent/README.md

 - **AI Planning Agent**: Crafts a structured and engaging day-by-day itinerary.
 - **Calendar Integration**: Download your personalized itinerary as an `.ics` file to easily add it to your calendar (Google Calendar, Apple Calendar, etc.).

-## Project Description

-AI Travel Planner leverages two specialized agents:
-- **Researcher**: A world-class travel researcher that finds the most relevant activities and local gems using web search.
-- **Planner**: A senior travel planner that synthesizes research results into a nuanced, balanced, and high-quality itinerary.

 ## Setup Instructions

 ### 1. Prerequisites